jn1707/nuSQuIDS/README.md

 ---
+---
+---

-_This following documentation is for the standard nuSQuIDS package, but applies to this fork however._
+_This following documentation is for the standard nuSQuIDS package, and also applies to this fork._

 nuSQuIDS documentation
 ======================